 By biggest weakness, we don’t mean a theoretical weakness that can magically be a strength.
 Please avoid “My biggest weakness is that I am a perfectionist and will always work extra hours to make sure a project is done 100% correctly before I go home.”

 Instead, choose an actual weakness that you are aware of and are working to improve.
 Share how this weakness can impact your work, as well as the steps you have already put into place to overcome it.
-No one is perfect.
-The ability to be self-reflective is important; it demonstrates your ability to grow.

 7. Why are you leaving your current role?

-If you are leaving for a more senior role, or to find a job with a shorter commute, by all means be honest.
+If you are leaving for a more senior role, or to find a job with a shorter commute, by all means, be honest.
 If you are leaving because you have been fired, laid off, or because of a toxic work environment, this question becomes more complicated.
-Even so, honesty is still the best policy – you never know if your interviewer will follow up with your previous company.

 Never bad mouth your former boss or coworkers.
-Be straightforward and speak in a positive note explaining what you have learned and how you are making efforts to avoid this type of situation in the future.
-Make sure to turn the conversation around to the opportunity at hand.
-Always remain professional.
+Be straightforward and speak on a positive note explaining what you have learned and how you are making efforts to avoid this type of situation in the future.

 8. Are you planning to have children?

 Questions centred around gender, family status, nationality, religion, and age are often illegal – yet they still get asked.
-It is not always with malicious intent; sometimes the interviewer could be just trying to make friendly conversation.
-That being said, if you are asked anything about your personal life (or any inappropriate interview questions), you should always tie it back to the job at hand.
+It is not always with malicious intent; sometimes, the interviewer could be just trying to make a friendly conversation.

 9. What are your salary expectations?

 Interviewers ask this question to see if your expectations are in line with the range they pay for this role.
-You never want to over or under value your salary expectations, but they should line up with market value for your role.
-Research the typical salary range for the position and speak specifically to that.
-Make sure to compare a couple of different resources before coming up with a number.
+You never want to over or undervalue your salary expectations, but they should line up with market value for your role.

-Remember that this is only an initial conversation, nothing is set in stone.
+Remember that this is only an initial conversation.
+Nothing is set in stone.
 Make sure you give the impression that you know your worth.
-Try saying “The average salary for a candidate with my experience in this role is generally between X and Y. I would be flexible depending on other benefits offered.
-Can you let me know what you are looking to pay for this position?”
-And always allow room for negotiation.
+Try saying, “The average salary for a candidate with my experience in this role is generally between X and Y.

 10. How many ping pong balls could fit in a Boeing 747?

-If you were an animal what would you be?
+If you were an animal, what would you be?
 Can you program a VHS machine?
 Why are manhole covers round?
 How would you describe yellow to a blind person?

 These types of random brain teasers often come up in interviews.
-The interviewer isn’t even necessarily looking for a correct answer, but rather insight into your reasoning ability.
+The interviewer isn’t even necessarily looking for a correct answer but rather insight into your reasoning ability.
 The goal is to get you thinking, to see how quickly and creatively you can answer.

 While these types of interview questions may not seem logical to you, they are often a personality gauge.
 If you have trouble thinking on the spot, give yourself some extra time by starting your response with “That’s an interesting question.
 I would have to say…”